 - general insurance actuaries in regard to climate-related property claims, business continuity risks, liabilities to third parties and for insurers of directors and trustees

 - life and health actuaries in regard to investment values and trends in mortality and morbidity

 - finance and investment actuaries in terms of the impact on investment risks, returns and hence strategy, and the development of innovative investment vehicles to assist in climate change adaptation and mitigation

 - risk management in developing methodologies to recognise the impact climate change could have on insurance products, markets, reserving and regulation.

-Other environmental changes which impact actuarial work include:
+Other sustainability impacts on actuarial work include: